OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 #### **5.2.6 `hssi`**

 The hssi application provides a means of interacting with the 10G and with the 100G HSSI AFUs.
-In both 10G and 100G operating modes, the application initializes the AFU, completes the desired transfer as described by the mode-specific options, and displays the ethernet statistics by invoking ethtool --statistics INTERFACE.
+In both 10G and 100G operating modes, the application initializes the AFU, completes the desired transfer as described by the mode-specific options.
 Only the `hssi_10g` MODE is currently supported.
 An example of this command's output can be found in section [5.2.9 Running the Host Exerciser Modules](#heading-5.2.9).
 The binary is installed by default at `/usr/bin/hssi`.<br>

 <a name="heading-5.2.7"></a>